Understanding Divorce Lawyer Costs in Ontario: Your Options

 - Cons of Fixed Fees:

-- May Not Cover Complex Cases: Fixed fees might not be suitable for highly complex or unpredictable cases where it’s challenging to define the scope of work upfront.
+- May Not Cover Complex Cases: Fixed fees might not be suitable for highly complex or unpredictable cases, making it harder to compare them to the average cost of a lawyer charging hourly rates.

 - Risk of Limited Service: Some lawyers, knowing they are working for a set fee, might limit the amount of time and effort they put into a case.
 However, reputable firms strive to provide quality service regardless of the fee structure.